 Isn’t it cute?
-I was at Dollarama the other day, buying a couple of supplies (like the cute mantle garland you might have seen when I shared my DIY ornament display idea), and I spotted these fillable ornaments:
+I was at Dollarama the other day, buying a couple of supplies (like the cute mantle garland you saw my DIY ornament display idea), and I spotted these fillable ornaments:

 They actually split open into two halves, as opposed to being fillable from an opening in the top, which means they can be filled with much larger odds and sods.
 I had so many ideas for these fillable ornaments: felted wool balls, tinsel, candies – the list goes on.
 But in the end I settled on this nature filled ornament.
 I made a few variations, but my favorite is the little moose diorama because it’s just so sweet and unexpected.
 Plus I already had the moose, for some strange reason.

 - Fillable ornament (that opens in half)

 - Clipping from nature: branches, evergreen boughs, pieces of dogwood, etc

 - Faux snow (or Epson salt)